peteparkinson/APM/README.md

 # Art Projects Manager

-This program is my senior project at DeVry, graduating class September 2020.
-It's intended to facilitate record keeping and inventory control for a small arts and crafts business.
+This program's intendeduse is to facilitate record keeping and inventory control for a small arts and crafts business.
 Below, there's a list of features, a description for how the program should be used, and a technical explanation of construction.

+## Features

+* Track Inventory Levels and Usage
+* Calculate Costs / Profits
+* Generate reports
+* Track Customer Data
+* Create Invoices

-# General Use
+## General Use

 "Projects" are composed of "materials" which can be added to and removed from open projects.
 Materials are stock-keeping-units that are tracked by quantity, and also contain data such as price, description, etc. Each project can be assigned to a Customer.
 Customer data such as name address and phone are tracked.
 Projects can be opened as needed and closed if it's been assigned to a customer.
 Upon closure, a project will generate an Invoice containing the information relevant to the sale, the customer's information and a user written message to the customer.